 PhD Project Overview

-Amy began her PhD in 2019 under the supervision of Dr Nick Waterfield and Professor Matt Gibson, expanding upon research from the second miniproject.
-The project aims to engineer cell-type specificity of the PVC tail fibres, in addition to gaining an understanding of the cell-surface targets of PVCs.
+Amy began her PhD in 2019 under the supervision of Professor Matt Gibson and Nick Waterfield, expanding upon research from the second miniproject.
+The project aims understand the structure and function of PVC tail fibres to gain a better understanding of the cell-surface targets, in addition to engineer cell-type specificity of the tail fibre bidnign region.
 Ultimately, by adapting the binding region of the PVC tail fibres, the project seeks to produce a novel and selective drug delivery system, that could also be used for diagnostic applications, as well as a tool for other biological research.

 Samya Banerjee, Andreas Omlor, Juliusz A. Wolny, Yisong Han, Frederik Lermyte, Amy E. Godfrey, Peter B. O'Connor, Volker Schünemann, Mohsen Danaie and Peter J. Sadler, "Generation of maghemite nanocrystals from iron–sulfur centres", Dalton Trans., 2019, 48 (26), 9564-9569.